 - Keeping chambers clear.
 Some substances have a tendency to crystallize and polymerize.
 Diaphragm seals keep crystals and polymers away from the measurement chamber.

 By keeping process media flowing properly, diaphragm seals reduce or eliminate the occurrence of production-line issues or breakdowns.
 And by ensuring higher gauge accuracy, they provide plant personnel with better information on their operations, thus alerting them to problems before it’s too late and ensuring both the safety and productivity of the entire operation and the people who run it.

-For further guidance, download a copy of WIKA’s technical information sheet on the operating principles of diaphragm seals.
-Or contact WIKA’s Diaphragm Seal’s Technical Team for more information and assistance.
+For further guidance, contact WIKA’s Diaphragm Seal’s Technical Team for more information and assistance.